Overview

 How to Show Daily Totals in the React Timesheet?

-You can show the daily totals in the rows headers by adding a custom column with a calculated value:
+You can show the daily totals by adding a custom column to the row header with a calculated value:

-2. Use onBeforeRowHeaderRender event handler to define the column content.
+4. Use the onBeforeRowHeaderRender event handler to define the column content.
 You can calculate the total hours using events.totalDuration() method of the DayPilot.Row object:

 onBeforeRowHeaderRender: (args) => {